awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 + A development computer running Windows, macOS, Linux, or Unix to access the AWS Management Console\.
 For more information, see [Getting Started with the AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html)\.
 + An IAM user with administrator permissions\.
 + A running AWS IoT SiteWise wind farm demo\.
 When you set up the demo, it defines models and assets in AWS IoT SiteWise and streams data to them to represent a wind farm\.
 For more information, see [Using the AWS IoT SiteWise demo](getting-started-demo.md)\.
++ If you enabled AWS SSO in your account, sign in to your AWS Organizations master account\.
+For more information, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.
+If you haven't enabled AWS SSO, you will enable it in this tutorial and set your account as the master account\.

+  If you can't sign in to your AWS Organizations master account, you can partially complete the tutorial as long as you have an AWS SSO account in your organization\.
+In this case, you can create the portal and dashboards, but you can't create new AWS SSO users to assign to projects\.

 ## Creating a portal in SiteWise Monitor<a name="monitor-tutorial-create-portal"></a>